hxrts/rumpsteak-aura/docs/03_dsl_reference.md

 }
 ```

-Guards are optional conditions that can be attached to choice branches.
+Guards are optional conditions attached to choice branches.
 The guard expression is any valid Rust boolean expression.

 #### 4. Loop Statement

-With count:
+Loops can have a fixed count.

 ```rust
 loop (count: 5) {
     A -> B: Request